joshuamotoaki/junction-engine/README.md

 # TigerJunction Engine

 WIP TigerJunction 2.0.
-For now, see the old [TigerJunction 1.0](https://github.com/TigerAppsOrg/tiger-junction) repository.
+For the current production version, see the old [TigerJunction 1.0](https://github.com/TigerAppsOrg/tiger-junction) repository.

 ## 🏗️ Architecture